 What is the difference between a keyword and a keyphrase?

-You’ve probably heard that doing keyword research is an essential, first step in optimizing your website properly.
-But how about these keywords: can they only be single words or can they also be longer multi-word keyphrases?
-And what exactly is the difference between the two?
-In this SEO basics post, we’ll explain the difference between a keyword and a keyphrase.
+You’ve probably heard that keyword research is an essential first step in optimizing your website.
+But what exactly is a keyword?
+And what is the difference between a keyword and a keyphrase?
+In this SEO basics post, we’ll explain the difference between the two.

 What is a keyword?

-A (focus) keyword is a word that describes the content of your page or post best.
-It’s the search term that you want to rank for with a certain page.
+A (focus) keyword is a word that best describes the content of your page or post.
+It’s the search term you want to rank for with a certain page.
 So when people search for that keyword in Google or other search engines, they should find that page on your website.

-E.g. Your website is about dogs, and you’ve just written a blog post all about puppies.
+Let’s say you own a website about dogs.
+You’ve just written a blog post about puppies.
 The keyword that describes the content of that post best is probably: “puppy”.

 What is a keyphrase?

-E.g. Your website is all about dogs, and you’ve just written a blog post all about how puppies can become obedient.
-The keyphrase that describes the content of the post best is something along the lines of: “puppy obedience training”
+Let’s use the previous example again.
+You still own a website about dogs, but this time, you’ve written a post about how puppies can become obedient.
+The keyphrase that best describes the content of this post could be: “puppy obedience training”.

-Keywords or keyphrases should both describe the essence of what the post is about.
-The difference between the two is that keywords are single words, while keyphrases are made up of a few words.
+Though a keyword or a keyphrase both describe the essence of what your post or page is about, there’s one difference: keywords are single words, and keyphrases are made up of a few words.

 Read more: Keyword research: the ultimate guide »